adammmorris/rigid-punishment/Readme.txt

 The "Behavioral" folder contains all the data from the behavioral experiment, and the code to analyze it.

-"data.csv" is the original data, with the following columns: "roleVictim" (1 if participant played as victim that match, 0 if thief), "oppPersistent" (1 if opponent was persistent, 0 if not), "choiceAction" (1 if the person chose to act [i.e. steal/punish], 0 if they chose to do nothing), "rt" is the reaction time, "score" is the  subject's running total, "globalRound" is the total # of rounds that the subject has done, and "matchRound" is the total # of rounds played in this match.
+"data.csv" is the original data, with the following columns: "role" (1 if participant played as victim that match, 0 if thief), "orderCond" (0 if critical round was first, 1 if it was last) "oppType" (0 = always, 1 = flexible, 2 = never), "choice" (1 if the person chose to act [i.e. steal/punish], 0 if they chose to do nothing), "rt" is the reaction time, "score" is the  subject's running total, "globalRound" is the total # of rounds that the subject has done, "matchRound" is the total # of rounds played in this match, "oppChoice" is the opponent's choice, and "oppScore" is the opponent's score.

-"data.mat" is the data, imported into MATLAB. "makeGraph.m" creates the graph reported in the paper. "analysis.R" runs the statistical analysis. "analysis.RData" is the result of "analysis.R".
+"analysis.R" runs the statistical analyses and creates the graph, and the .RData files are the result of "analysis.R".

-"game.fla" is the code used to run the actual game, and "game.swf" is the game itself.